 Traditionally, new groups have always been viewed suspiciously by the establishment in America—historically first it was the Irish, then the Italians, then the Chinese.
 In the early days of the United States, Irish Catholics were particularly targeted and barred from holding office through a series of laws and requirements–such as a 1777 naturalization clause.
 The 1806 Christmas Riots occurred less than a year following the election of the first Irish Catholic to the assembly.

-Best wishes for a more peaceful Christmas and holidays in 2013!
+Best wishes for a more peaceful Christmas and holidays season!